 The trial balance test does not detect the following kinds of errors.

-- Transactions that should enter the system are omitted.
-This is an error of omission, not visible to the trial balance.
+- Some transactions that should have entered the system have not.
+This mistake is an error of omission, not visible to the trial balance.

 - The firm makes an entry as a debit to an account when it should have a credit, and its corresponding co-transaction registers as a credit when it should be a debit.
-This is an error of reversal.
-When this happens, total debits still equal total credits.
+Such a mistake is an error of reversal.
+When this happens, total "debits" still equal total "credits."

-- Two or more errors in different accounts may be offsetting, so as to cancel each other.
-If, for instance, a credit transaction in one account is $100 too high, and if in another account a debit transaction is $100 too high, the trial balance will still balance.
+- Two or more errors in different accounts may be offsetting, to cancel each other.
+If, for instance, a credit transaction in one account is $100 too high, and if in another a debit transaction is $100 too high, the trial balance will still balance.

 Remaining questions for auditors and regulators

-If such errors enter the financial statements, the questions for auditors and regulators then have to do with materiality and intent.
+If such errors enter the financial statements, the issues for auditors and regulators then have to do with materiality and intent.

-- They will ask if the errors and their consequences are large enough and important enough to mislead decision makers and investors.
+- They will ask if the errors and their consequences are significant enough to mislead decision-makers and investors.
 In other words, Are the errors material?